iZusi/BasicMLProjectsRepo/projects/regression/p2/README.md

 ## Conclusion

 In conclusion, the linear regression model provides a solid foundation for understanding and predicting car prices for Geely Auto in the US market.
 The combined analysis of quantitative metrics, visualizations, and consistency in validation set performance provides a comprehensive picture of the model's strengths and areas for improvement.
-Future iterations will focus on implementing refinements and leveraging insights to drive business strategies effectively.
+Future iterations will focus on implementing refinements and leveraging insights.

 ## Disclaimer